-How Do Dentists Classify Cavities?
+How does a Tempe Dentist Classify Cavities?

 Most cavities form slowly.
 They can also appear on any part of your tooth.
 Dentists classify cavities by naming the location of the cavity on the tooth’s surface.
 It is also possible to have several types of cavities on the same tooth.